 Today I am back yet again with another recipe like I told you before March and April are the Birthday months here in my household. so I decided to surprise my little sister with an awesome lemon birthday cake!
 I did not want to use a regular American buttercream because in my experience the flavor is not balanced at all.
 The sugar usually overpowers the whole thing so I decided to go a different route!

 The recipe that I bring to you today is from Yolanda’s baking website “how to cake it”.
 This baker is very famous on Instagram and on YouTube because of all the crazy cakes that she makes.
-I remember watching so many of her videos on Instagram where she would make huge handbag layered cakes or big basketballs or soccer balls cakes!
+I remember watching so many of her videos on Instagram back in the day where she would make huge handbag layered cakes or big basketball or soccer balls cakes!
+It was so impressive.

-The only thing is that I made this recipe for us people without a professional kitchen so there will be some variations within the directions!
-I made a little mistake when I tried to follow her recipe from her website the first time.
+The difference here is that I made this recipe for us people without a professional kitchen so there will be some variations within the directions!
+The first time trying this, I made a little mistake when following the recipe from her website.
 And then I realized what my mistake was and how I could fix it!
 Continue reading to find out what happened the first time I made her recipe…

 So one of the biggest tips when it comes to your Italian buttercream is to make sure that the meringue cools down enough before you add in your butter.
 You can do so by touching the exterior of the stand mixer bowl to make sure that it hit the right temperature!